Section 34A, Chapter 152: Permanent and Total Incapacity Compensation

 Working with an experienced workers’ compensation attorney can greatly increase the likelihood of a successful outcome for you after you have been injured on-the-job.
 Our attorneys can assist in obtaining permanent total disability benefits for you after your work accident.Examples Where Permanent and Total Incapacity May Apply

 If you were working at a retail shop at Downtown Crossing in Boston and were in the back of the store stockroom working, there are a variety of ways you could be injured.
-Our experienced Boston workplace injury attorneys have seen cases where employees were trying to get merchandise off a high shelf in the stockroom or out on the sales floor when a heavy box or individual piece of merchandise fell off the shelf and landed on the worker.
+Our experienced legal team has seen cases where employees were trying to get merchandise off a high shelf in the stockroom or out on the sales floor when a heavy box or individual piece of merchandise fell off the shelf and landed on the worker.
 This could result in many different types of serious personal injury.
 In some cases, the heavy object will land on the worker’s head, causing injuries ranging from a bruise to a fractured skull to even a traumatic brain injury (TBI).

 The box could also fall on your leg, causing a non-displaced fracture, or even a fully displaced fracture.
 With a displaced fracture, the broken bone has shifted from its original position.
 This type of fracture will often take much longer to heal than a fracture that is not displaced and may require surgery to repair the bone and reset it.
 This will often require metal hardware that is attached to the bone and anchored to the inside of the skin with bolts and plates.